flancian/flancia/pages/goals.md

 [3]: link://slug/gwern

 # Except
 When I die, Flancians inherit Flancia.
-At least a stipend out of the foundation's assets and returns on investments, for however long they last.
-By default as of 2019 it should go to fund a "basic income" of sorts, with a 90-10 proportional virality rule.
+Perhaps even get a stipend out of the foundation's assets and returns on investments, for however long they last.
+By default as of 2020 I think it should go to fund a "basic income" of sorts, with a 90-10 proportional virality rule.
 That and making reality optimal for enacting constitution of Flancia: building an utopia for its members first and then for humanity.

 We'll start with my definition of utopia, but mine is only a draft.